Best Homemade Taco Seasoning

 • TOTAL

 This homemade taco seasoning tastes much better than anything you can buy at the store.
 Most ingredients are likely already sitting in your spice cabinet.
 The secret ingredient is mushroom powder.
-You can make you own (here’s our recipe), or buy it.
-The taco seasoning will still taste great without it, but if you can include it we highly recommend it.
+You can make your own or buy it (here’s our homemade mushroom powder).
+The taco seasoning would still taste great without it, but if you can include it, we highly recommend it.
 Also, the amount of cayenne pepper is up to you.
 We call for 1/2 teaspoon, which makes the spice blend a mild to medium heat level.

 You Will Need

-2 tablespoons chili powder, we recommend our homemade blend
+2 tablespoons chili powder, try homemade chili powder

 1 tablespoon ground cumin